Question: Where is my G-spot?

 - There is a reason to stimulate this area.
 From an anatomical point of view, it is located at the end of the clitoris.

-- Although physiologically extremely clear, finding the G-spot can sometimes be a difficult task.
+- Although physiologically extremely clear, finding the G-spot can sometimes be difficult.

 - Experts explain that the G-spot is part of the “network” of the clitoris.
-In other words, in order to “ignite” this area, it must first be stimulated.
+In other words, to “ignite” this area, it must first be stimulated.